 - Each RF layer should have a dedicated ground plane.
 To make the current flow path as short as possible, PCB designers should place the ground plane directly below each layer.

 - The ground plane must be continuous.
 Breaks are not allowed.
 These breaks could open the way to shorter routes for the current to return.

 - Two grounding vias must be installed for every shunt component placed in an RF transmission cable.

-- Use ground plane stitching whenever possible.
-This creates a shorter ground return route for the current.
+- Ground Plane Stitching: Using ground plane stitching can significantly minimize interference.
+This technique offers a shorter and more efficient return route for the ground current.

 Radio-frequency boards require noise reduction to be effective.
 These boards are susceptible to noise at high frequencies.
 Noise removal is, therefore, a complex task.
 One of these methods is power supply decoupling.